microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Is this the right control?

-Use a **TeachingTip** control to inform users about new and important updates and features, focus users on a component to advise them about its options or state, remind users of nonessential options that would improve their experience, or teach users how a task should be completed.
+Use a **TeachingTip** control to focus a user's attention on new or important updates and features, remind a user of nonessential options that would improve their experience, or teach a user how a task should be completed.

 Because a teaching tip is transient, it would not be the recommended control for notifying users about important errors and statuses, prompting users for event handling, nor displaying a list of items or events that have been handled.